-Blue Cross member, Natalie H.
+Blue Cross member, Kimberly D.

 Social isolation can pose a threat to both physical and mental health for anyone, but especially for seniors.
 Limited human contact is even linked to many chronic conditions including depression, heart disease and high blood pressure.7 Blue Cross Blue Shield of Michigan believes in the healing power of human connection, even when it may feel tough to do so.
 Here are a few suggestions for helping to cope with isolation or loneliness.

 See how we're partnering with organizations to increase support and recovery.See partnerships

 The COVID-19 pandemic has left many of us feeling emotionally fatigued.Get expert tips

 Try these approaches if you're inspired but don't know where to start.Start journaling